bevyengine/bevy/_release-content/migration-guides/change_lists.md

 The `add` method on `SortedRenderPhase` has been split in two.
-The old behavior of clearing every frame is available with `add_transient`, while `add_retained` uses the change list system.
+The old behavior of clearing every frame is available with `add_transient`, while `add_retained` The `add` method on `SortedRenderPhase` has been split in two.
+The old behavior of clearing every frame is available as `add_transient`, while `add_retained` should be used with the change list system.

 See `examples/shader_advanced/specialized_mesh_pipeline.rs` for a comprehensive example.